wxwx1993/GPSmatching/README.md

 Input parameters:

-**`Y`** A data.frame comprised of two columns: one contains the observed outcome variable, and the other is labeled as 'id'.
-The column for the outcome variable can be assigned any name as per your requirements.
  **`w`** A data.frame comprised of two columns: one contains the observed exposure variable, and the other is labeled as 'id'.
 The column for the outcome variable can be assigned any name as per your requirements.
  **`c`**  A data.frame of includes observed covariate variables.
 It should also consist of a column named 'id'.
  **`ci_appr`** The causal inference approach.
 Possible values are: